Ethics & Religious Liberty Commission: History

 The stated vision of the ERLC is an organization "dedicated to engaging the culture with the gospel of Jesus Christ and speaking to issues in the public square for the protection of religious liberty and human flourishing.
 Our vision can be summed up in three words: kingdom, culture and mission.
 Since its inception, the ERLC has been defined around a holistic vision of the kingdom of God, leading the culture to change within the church itself and then as the church addresses the world."

-At the Convention's 2018 annual meeting, a motion to defund the ERLC was rejected.
+At the convention's 2018 annual meeting, a motion to defund the ERLC was rejected.
+At the convention's 2022 annual meeting in Anaheim, a motion was made to abolish the ERLC, but it was rejected.
+Again at the convention's 2024 annual meeting in Indianapolis, another motion to abolish the ERLC was also rejected.

+On July 22, 2024, the executive committee of the board of trustees of the ERLC issued a statement saying, in part, "In accordance with our bylaws, the executive committee has removed Brent Leatherwood as president."
+However, on July 23, 2024, the executive committee issued a retraction of that statement and announced that Brent Leatherwood would remain ERLC president.
+The ERLC later claimed that Kevin Smith, the chair of the executive committee, acted without a formal vote of the board and thus Leatherwood was never actually let go as president.
+Kevin Smith resigned from the board of trustees and released a statement saying that, after multiple conversations with members of the executive committee, he "was convinced in my mind that we had a consensus to remove Brent Leatherwood as the president of the ERLC."
+A little over a year later, on July 31, 2025, Leatherood resigned as president of the ERLC.

 Activities

 The agency has many ministries to carry out its stated missions, including voter registration, a think tank called the Research Institute, and the Psalm 139 Project, which donates sonogram machines to crisis pregnancy centers.

 ERLC is involved in legislative advocacy.
 Its achievements include: